-Dual Signing Authority for cheques issued by Qualicum School District shall be as follows: any two of the following:
+Dual Signing Authority for cheques issued by the Board of Education of School District No.69 (Qualicum) shall be as follows: any two of the following:

-- Chairperson of the Board - Vice Chairperson of the Board - Secretary Treasurer - Assistant Secretary Treasurer - The Secretary Treasurer and the Assistant Secretary Treasurer. - 2.
+- Chairperson of the Board - Vice Chairperson of the Board - Secretary Treasurer - Assistant Secretary Treasurer - 1.
+The Secretary Treasurer and the Assistant Secretary Treasurer. - 2.
 Chairperson of the Board and the Secretary Treasurer. - 3.
 Chairperson of the Board and the Assistant Secretary Treasurer. - 4.
 Vice Chairperson of the Board and the Secretary Treasurer. - 5.
 Vice Chairperson of the Board and the Assistant Secretary Treasurer. - 6.
 Chairperson of the Board and the Vice Chairperson of the Board.